PHARMACEUTICAL AIDS

 Based on Source

-- Natural Preservatives: Neem oil, salt (sodium chloride), lemon, honey
+- Natural preservatives: Neem oil, salt, lemon, honey.

 Mechanism of Action

-- By denaturing the enzymes and other cellular proteins
+- By denaturing enzymes and other cellular proteins.

 Selection Criteria for Preservatives

-- Physicochemical properties should not get affected by pH
+- Physicochemical properties should not be affected by pH.

-- Partition coefficient should be towards the aqueous phase in biphasic systems
+- Partition coefficient should favour the aqueous phase in biphasic systems.

-- Should not produce toxic, irritant and sensitising effects
+- Should not produce toxic, irritant, or sensitising effects.

 Uses of Preservatives

-- Alpha Tocopherol: Preservative of colours and flavours; delays deterioration, rancidity, discolouration
+- Alpha tocopherol: Preserves colours and flavours; delays deterioration, rancidity, and discolouration.

-- Parahydroxy Benzoate (Parabens): Methyl, ethyl, propyl parabens – widely used in syrups and pharmaceutical preparations
+- Parahydroxy benzoates: Methyl, ethyl, and propyl parabens widely used in syrups and pharmaceutical preparations.

-- Sodium Chloride: Produces isotonic solutions; channelling agent, osmotic agent, porosity modifier in tablet coatings
+- Sodium chloride: Produces isotonic solutions and acts as a channelling agent, osmotic agent, and porosity modifier in tablet coatings.

-- Methylparaben: Antimicrobial preservative in cosmetics, food, pharmaceuticals; used alone or with other parabens or propylene glycol (2-5%)
+- Methylparaben: Antimicrobial preservative used in cosmetics, food, and pharmaceuticals.